Want some sugar rush for energy? Try these no-bake Oatmeal energy balls. They are easy to make and snack on for a quick energy boost.

 Store these oatmeal energy balls in an airtight container.
 Keep them in a cool, dry place preferably refrigerated for at least two weeks.
 Please do not keep them at room temperature because they will soften up and lose their shape.

 You may also like: Healthy Raw Almond butter Recipe

-In a medium bowl soak the pitted dates for 5 minutes to soften.
-Drain water and place the soaked dates in a food processor or high-speed blender then puree until smooth.
+1. In a medium bowl soak the pitted dates for 5 minutes to soften them, then transfer them to a food processor or blender and blend them smooth.

-In another large bowl add almond butter and coconut oil.
+2. In a large bowl add almond butter and coconut oil.
 Microwave for 30 seconds, remove from the microwave, add the blended dates and stir with a spatula to combine well.

-Add old fashioned oats and combine well.
+3. Add old fashioned oats and combine well.
 Add cocoa powder and chocolate chips.
 Mix well with a spatula.
 Make sure the mixture is not too sticky if sticky add more oats.
-If the dough is too dry, add more almond butter.
+If the mixture is too dry add more almond butter.
 It should be sticky but slightly crumbly.

-Cover the mixture with a clean plastic wrap and place in a cool, dry place or refrigerator for 10 minutes.
+4. Cover the mixture with a clean kitchen towel or plastic wrap and place it in a cool dry place or refrigerator for 10 minutes.

-Press the mixture and roll into medium balls.
-You will make 6-8 balls from the combination.
-Enjoy immediately or store in a clean container with a lid in the refrigerator.
+5. Press the mixture and roll them into medium balls.
+You should make 6-8 balls from the mixture.
+Enjoy immediately or store covered in the refrigerator.